clockworklabs/spacetime-docs/docs/getting-started.md

 The server listens on port `3000` by default, customized via `--listen-addr`.

+💡 Standalone mode will run in the foreground.
 ⚠️ SSL is not supported in standalone mode.

 ## What's Next?